ifd3f/astralbijection/README.md

 I'm Astrid and I like to code.

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working on building a Kubernetes cluster at home.
-  - Adding a Django backend for [astrid.tech](https://astrid.tech), my website
-  - [HasCAS](https://github.com/plenglin/hascas), a computer algebra system written in Haskell
-- 🌱 I’m currently learning Docker and DevOps
+- 🌱 I’m currently learning Kubernetes and DevOps
 - 📫 How to reach me:
   - via email [astrid@astrid.tech](mailto:astrid@astrid.tech)
   - connect with me on [LinkedIn](https://linkedin.com/in/astrid-a-yu)